journal-club/wiki-data/fests/pearl/events/paintaface.md

 <!-- TITLE: Paint A Face -->
 <!-- SUBTITLE: Grab a brush and some paints and make a face your canvas. -->

+Grab a brush and some paints and make a face your canvas.

 # Rules
 * This is a team event (teams of 2), with registration on the spot.
 * Materials will be provided at the beginning of the event.